repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### FOL Constraint

 ```
-constraint
-TheGenericTypeAssociatedWithTheClassifierMustNotHaveArgumentsWhenTheClassifierHasTypeParameters
-message
+/*
-'The generic type associated with the classifier must not have more arguments then the classifier has type parameters'
+The generic type associated with the classifier must not have more arguments then the classifier has type parameters
+*/

 context EGenericType eType:
 isSmallerEqual(size(eType.eTypeArguments),